mollie/api-documentation/source/reference/v2/clients-api/create-client-link.rst

 .. parameter:: address
    :type: address object
-   :condition: optional
+   :condition: required

    Address of the organization.
-Note that the ``county`` parameter must always be provided.
+Note that the ``country`` parameter must always be provided.

    .. parameter:: streetAndNumber
       :type: string
-      :condition: required
+      :condition: conditional

       The street name and house number of the organization.
 If an address is provided, this field is required.